 1) Make sure hardware meets specifications – Check soon after deployment that all nodes within a cluster have good hardware specs and enough RAM, storage capacity and network bandwidth required as per application needs;

-2) Deploy proper workload management policies – Install appropriate tools such as Oozie or Azkaban to ensure tasks are assigned properly depending on their resource intensity;
+2) Install appropriate tools such as Oozie or Azkaban to deploy proper workload management policies, ensuring you assign tasks properly depending on their resource intensity.

 3) Use job scheduling algorithms – Leverage pre-built algorithms like FIFO, LIFO or SKIP/NEXT to optimize scheduling according to best fit available resources;